I came to Northern Thailand for various reasons.

 Related Article: The Best Itinerary To Explore Northern Thailand In 14 Days

 A Note On Riding Elephants In Thailand

-I suggest to do your own research before you sign up for anything involving elephants.
+I suggest doing your own research before you sign up for anything involving elephants.
 And I think that should count for all activities with animals, snakes, tigers, etc.

 At Elephant Nature Park you do not get to ride the elephants but you can feed and wash them and generally hang out with those amazing creatures for the day as many travellers have found this being an highlight of their time in the North of Thailand.

 Chiang Mai is probably one of those few cities in Thailand where you can crash in a hostel dorm for as little as US$3 a night.

 However, not all cheap places are created equally nice.
 I do like to get a good nights sleep and a hot shower in a clean bathroom while working wifi is almost equally important to me too.

 So here are my “budget, but nice” choices if you’d ask me where to stay in Chiang Mai: